Get The Help You Deserve From a Proven Child Support Attorney in Madison WI

 When you are getting divorced, you may wonder how your children will be affected and how you will be able to support them financially.
 Ongoing financial support can be a major cause of stress in any divorce, which is why it is important to have a lawyer on your side.
 At Balisle Family Law Legal Counsel, S.C., we work to ensure that the child support award is fair, whether you are the payer or the recipient.

 Wisconsin child support guidelines use a formula based on a percentage of the parents’ gross income.
 If both parents have placement of their children at least 25% of the time, then each parent’s gross income is used in the calculation.
 If one parent has less than 25% placement, then the other parent’s gross income is not taken into consideration when calculating the amount of child support.
 Gross income includes income from any source, whether or not it is reported or taxed under federal law.

 The child support guidelines are based on each parent’s income and the number of overnights or equivalent care time a child spends with each parent.

 When Does Child Support End in Wisconsin?

-By state law, the duty of a parent to continue to support his or her child ends at 18 years of age.
-This can be extended to 19 if the child is still enrolled in high school or working on a high school equivalency course (GED), which extends the obligation to pay child support until age 19.
+By state law, the duty of a parent to support his or her child ends at 18 years of age, unless the child is enrolled in high school or working on a high school equivalency course (GED), which extends the obligation to pay child support until age 19.